ipopov13/Balance/OOD_rework/readme.md

-(Presentable) Environment /abstract class for terrains and effects (tile properties) (Environment) Terrain /passive tile properties that define available actions for actors (Environment) Effect /active visible or invisible tile properties that make modifications to actions or actors (Presentable) GameObject /abstract class for all game objects that are not tile properties (Gameobject) Item /passive subclass of game objects, containing only passive properties and methods (weight, hp, etc.)
+(Presentable) Environment /abstract class for terrains and effects (tile properties) (Environment) Terrain /passive tile properties that define available actions for actors (Environment) Effect /active visible or invisible tile properties that make modifications to actions or actors (Presentable) InventoryInterface /abstract class for the Inventory slot properties.
-(Gameobject) Being /active abstract subclass of game objects, common active properties and methods (move, attack, pick up, interact with environment)
-Environment
-(Environment) Terrain
-(Environment) Effect
-(Presentable) InventoryInterface /abstract class for the Inventory slot properties.
 Objects that can be attached to a specific interface have to implement it (helmets and hats implement the HeadSlot interface, almost any object that can be held implements the HandSlot interface, etc)
 (Presentable) CharacterProperty /abstract class for properties shown in a CharacterSheet View.
 Each subclass has a single instance with an IsInitialized? property, a range, and a current value within that range.
 Presenting strings return the actual visual representation.